kcccr123/FigureAggregator/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Personal learning project for full stack development
+Personal learning project for Full-stack development.

-Scrapes product data from different websites and saves them in a MySQL database that is hosted in the cloud via Heroku.
+Utilizing Puppeteer, the system autonomously scrapes product data from various online stores at scheduled intervals.
-Data is then fetched from database to be displayed to users on website.
+This information is then stored in a MySQL database hosted on the cloud via Heroku.

-Scraping is done automatically in set intervals serverside using Puppeteer.
+Subsequently, the website fetches relevant data from the database to display to user.

 Website includes basic search functions and filters for ease of browsing.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>